-Melanesia is made up of a group of islands lying on the north eastern parts of Australia.
+Melanesia is made up of a group of islands lying in the northeastern parts of Australia.
 This is a place that tourists say that will let you know the real meaning of ‘paradise on earth’.
 Islands on Melanesia are stunning and amazingly beautiful.
-Both the culture and history of Melanesia is exotic with the locals being regarded as the friendliest and happiest hosts you can ever wish to find at a destination.
+Both the culture and history of Melanesia are exotic with the locals being regarded as the friendliest and happiest hosts you can ever wish to find at a destination.

 Palau Lake has over time come to be renamed as the jellyfish lake after many jellyfish were trapped in it and made the waters salty.
 The jellyfish in the lake adapted to their new conditions and lost their sting.
 You can go snorkeling and swimming in the jellyfish lake which is always an exciting experience.